Skip to main content

 Jail & Inmate Records

-The bond and bail process in Florida allows for the release of inmates pending trial, and bail can be posted directly at the jail or through a bail bondsman.
-To find someone recently arrested, individuals can use the online inmate search tool or contact the jail directly.
+Florida's bond and bail process allows inmates to secure release pending trial, with payments accepted directly at the jail or arranged through a licensed bail bondsman.
+Those looking for someone recently arrested can use the online inmate search tool or contact the facility directly by phone.

 Criminal Records

-The criminal records system in Lee County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+The criminal records system in Lee County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
 The Lee County Clerk of Court maintains court records, while the Sheriff's Office manages arrest and incident reports.
 To conduct a background check in Florida, individuals can use the Florida Department of Law Enforcement's Criminal History Information service, which provides statewide criminal history records.
-The Florida Bureau of Investigation also offers resources for residents seeking information on criminal records.
+The Florida Department of Law Enforcement also offers resources for residents seeking information on criminal records.

 Economy & Demographics